 - And a host of other activities that may result in damage to one’s spine.

 If you have suffered any serious injury to your head or neck, seek immediate medical treatment so that a doctor may examine you for spinal injuries.
 Such injuries can require long-term and expensive treatment and/or rehabilitation.
-Serious spinal injuries may require items or treatments that include neck braces, wheel chairs, orthopedic beds, specialized furniture or long-term treatment facilities.
+Serious spinal cord injuries may require items or treatments that include neck braces, wheel chairs, orthopedic beds, specialized furniture or long-term treatment facilities.

 If your injuries were caused by negligence or the wrongful act of another party, seek out a qualified spinal cord injury attorney who can evaluate your case and help you recover any damages that you may be entitled to.

 Should you come across anyone who may have just suffered a spinal cord injury, do not move them unless it is absolutely necessary to get them out of harm’s way and prevent further injuries.
-Movement may exacerbate the injury – even the simple act of trying to remove a helmet.
+Movement may exacerbate the spinal cord injury – even the simple act of trying to remove a helmet.
 Instead, keep the person as still as possible and call for medical assistance immediately.

-Serious spinal injuries can result in painful and traumatic conditions that require long-term, expensive treatments that even many insurance policies may fail to completely cover.
+Serious spinal cord injuries can result in painful and traumatic conditions that require long-term, expensive treatments that even many insurance policies may fail to completely cover.
 Should you be the victim of a spinal injury as the result of anothers wrongful actions, seek out a professional personal injury attorney for a consultation on your case and help in your recovery.

 Types of Spinal Cord Injuries

 Spinal cord injuries are usually classified as follows:

 - Tetraplegia: also called quadriplegia, it is caused by a spinal cord injury in the neck area and can cause paralysis of the upper and lower extremities, including both the arms and legs.